pulimeng/eToxPred/README.md

   - The input arguement is the path to your training datset.
   - The data will be shuffled automatically and split into training, testing, and validation sets (60%/20%/20%).
   - The parameters of the DBN can be changed in `sa_dbn.py` at line 471.
     - `finetune_lr is` the learning rate used in finetune stage.
+Default is 0.2.
     - `pretrainig_epochs` is the epochs employed in the pretraining stage.
+Default is 20.
     - `k` is the number of Gibbs steps in CD/PCD.
+Default is 1.
     - `training_epochs` is the maxical number of iterations ot run the optimizer.
+Default is 1000
     - `batch_size` is the the size of a minibatch.
+Default is 50.
   - The best trained model will be saved as best_trained_model.pkl, which can be used for prediction later.
 Note that the model trained with GPU can only be used with GPU prediction.
 3. Run the